 Go Vegan / Bypass Vegetarian

-From an environmental and humane perspective, there is little difference between eating meat and choosing a vegetarian ovo/lacto, pescatarian or the multiple variations of this false diet.
-While Green Vegans applauds you for being vegetarian if you have been told it is an effective way to end suffering and environmental destruction.
-Many vegans started out that way.
-So, it’s not about judging or criticizing vegetarians, it’s supporting you to actually accomplish your goals that are so important to you and the Earth.
+When we look at this questions from the perspectives of environmental harms and abject brutality, there is too little difference between eating meat and choosing a vegetarian ovo/lacto, pescatarian, or any variation of it.
+Green Vegans applauds you for being vegetarian if you have been told it is an effective way to end suffering and environmental destruction.
+Many vegans started out that way but most will tell you that we are pained when we think of the hurt we caused by waiting too long.

-“Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.
+“Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing, or any other purpose.
 There are many ways to embrace vegan living.
-Yet one thing all vegans have in common is a plant-based diet avoiding all animal foods such as meat (including fish, shellfish and insects), dairy, eggs and honey – as well as products like leather and any tested on animals.”
+Yet one thing all vegans have in common is a plant-based diet avoiding all animal foods such as meat (including fish, shellfish, and insects), dairy, eggs, and honey – as well as products like leather and any tested on animals.”

 Short History of “Vegan”

 In December 1943, Donald Watson gave a talk to The Vegetarian Society on vegetarianism and the use of dairy products.
 In August 1944, he and others important to this historic event discussed forming a sub-group of non-dairy vegetarians within The Vegetarian Society.
 The Vegetarian Society eventually refused to give them space in its journal.
-There was sympathy from the Society, but they felt that “the full energies of the Society must continue to be applied to the task of abolishing flesh-eating”.
+There was sympathy from the Society, but they felt that “the full energies of the Society must continue to be applied to the task of abolishing flesh-eating.”
 The creation of the word “vegan” and subsequent founding of The Vegan Society in November 1944 is often credited to Donald Watson or he and his wife Dorothy but Watson credits a number of his fellow vegans as well.

 He goes on to include his concerns about extinctions, reforestation, food additives, and “man’s expectation of surviving for much longer on this planet.”
-Those are, of course, among the pivotal issues we face today,—issues we know can be addressed with veganism and not the many varieties of vegetarianism.
+Those are, of course, among the pivotal issues we face today, issues we know can be addressed with veganism and not the many varieties of vegetarianism.

 At the end of Watson’s interview, George Rodger asks, “Donald, do you have any message for the many thousands of people who are now vegan? ” Watson replied, “Yes.
-I would like them to take the broad view of what veganism stands for.
-Something beyond finding a new alternative to, shall we say scrambled eggs on toast, or a new recipe for a Christmas cake.
-I would like them to realise that they’re on to something really big, something that hadn’t been tried until sixty years ago, and something which is meeting every reasonable criticism that anyone can level against it.”[iii]
+I would like them to take a broad view of what veganism stands for.
+Something beyond finding a new alternative to, shall we say scrambled eggs on toast or a new recipe for a Christmas cake.
+I would like them to realize that they’re on to something really big, something that hadn’t been tried until sixty years ago, and something which is meeting every reasonable criticism that anyone can level against it.”